 Charles L. Bowers School Farm was purchased in the mid-1960's by Bloomfield Hills Schools to be used as a land laboratory.
 We are housed on 90 acres within Bloomfield Hills.

 Animals such as sheep, horses, llama and a donkey graze the pastures.
 We also house poultry of all types, rabbits and goats.
 Every animal has a purpose here at the farm and farm equipment is used daily to maintain the property as an educational agriculture production enterprise.

 Charles L. Bowers Farm is open daily and year-round for various educational programs and community events.

-Want to visit Bowers Farm?
+Planning a Visit to Bowers Farm?

-- Kathleen Blust, Guide
+- Kathleen Blust, Caretaker

 - Amy Cardin, Guide

 - Kelli Clifton, Guide

 - Aliza Marks, Guide